stiwari2004/bot/ARCHITECTURE.md

 - **Search**: Semantic search with filters and citations
 - **Runbook Management**: View, edit, version, export runbooks
 - **Multi-tenant**: Isolated data per organization

+## Operational Modes (3-Phase)

+- **Assistant (Draft Creation)**: If a matching runbook doesn’t exist, the system performs RAG (semantic retrieval) and prompts the LLM provider to generate an agent-executable YAML runbook draft following the standard schema.
+- **Human-in-the-Loop (Review/Approval)**: Draft runbooks are reviewed and optionally edited.
+Upon approval, the runbook is versioned and marked active for execution.
+- **Autonomous Bot (Execution)**: Approved runbooks are executed by the agent.
+Results, outputs, and audit logs are captured; failures trigger escalation or rollback.

+## LLM Provider Abstraction

+- The backend uses a provider interface to call an OpenAI-compatible chat API.
+- POC: llama.cpp locally (http://localhost:8080) with a small GGUF model.
+- Future: switch to providers such as OpenAI or Claude by changing configuration (API base URL/keys) without altering application logic.